gregmsanderson/fly-hello-laravel-db-replay/README.md

 It will ask if you want a database.
 Say _No_ as you already have one.

-It will then prompt you to deploy.
+It will then prompt you to deploy now.
 Say _No_.
 Why?
 In production your Laravel application needs to have a secret key.
 If you were to deploy now, you would see errors in the logs along the lines of:

 > No application encryption key has been specified. {"exception":"[object] (Illuminate\\Encryption\\MissingAppKeyException"

-So get the `APP_KEY` from your `.env` file (you can generate a new one using `php artisan key:generate`).
+Get the `APP_KEY` from your `.env` file (you can generate a new one using `php artisan key:generate`).

-Run `fly secrets set APP-KEY=the-value-of-the-secret-key`.
+Then run `fly secrets set APP-KEY=the-value-of-the-secret-key`.
 That will stage that secret in Fly, ready to deploy it.

 Now you can go ahead and run `fly deploy`.